 The most significant terrorist threat comes from international terrorism with its ambitions to mount high impact attacks designed to result in mass casualties.

-The current threat level from international terrorism for the UK is SEVERE.
+The current threat level from terrorism for the UK is SUBSTANTIAL, 'an attack is likely'.

+Any organisation could be directly or indirectly affected by Islamist Terrorism.
 Acts of terrorism vary in scale and purpose.
 Some aim merely to inflict superficial damage or cause public distress to draw attention to a particular cause.
 But others can be more violent and indiscriminate with far-reaching consequences.
-With the sophisticated, coordinated attacks in Paris and Brussels in November 2015 and March 2016 respectively, DAESH has proven its capability to direct large-scale attacks in Europe.

-Despite the current main focus of terrorism originating from Syria and Iraq, the threat of terrorism also emanates from other parts of the Middle East and regions such as North, East and West Africa, South and South East Asia.
+The threat of terrorism emanates from the Middle East, North, East and West Africa, South and South East Asia.
 Here, DAESH-linked groups, as well as AQ and their affiliates, continue to pose a significant threat to UK interests overseas.

-The majority of terrorist attack plots in this country have been planned by British residents.
+The majority of terrorist attack plots in the UK have been planned by British residents.
 There are several thousand individuals in the UK who support violent extremism or are engaged in Islamist extremist activity.
 British nationals who have fought for extremist groups overseas continue to return to the UK, increasing the risk of terrorist attacks.
 Using skills acquired overseas, they may organise attacks under direction from outside the UK, or on their own initiative, or they might radicalise others to do so.
-While the majority of returnees will not mount attacks in the UK, the large numbers involved mean it is possible that at least some will attempt to do so.
+While the majority of returnees will not mount attacks, the large numbers involved mean it is possible that at least some will attempt to do so.

-Groups like DAESH make effective use of social media and modern communication methods to publicise and glamorise their acts and inspire others to join them in Syria or to undertake attacks in their home countries.
+Groups like DAESH make effective use of social media and modern communication methods to publicise and glamorise their acts and inspire others to undertake attacks in their home countries.
 Once inspired, an individual might decide to conduct a terrorist attack without any prior signs of radicalisation.
 Simple, self-organised attacks by UK-based Islamist extremists have increased and are inherently harder to detect than more complex and ambitious plots.

 Not all Islamist extremist activity is direct attack planning.
 UK-based Islamist extremists are also supporting terrorism by: